 New Faculty Startup

-The New Faculty Startup Program is administered by the Office of Research and Sponsored Programs and provides supplemental funding for faculty startup costs.
+The New Faculty Startup Program is administered by the Office of Research and provides supplemental funding for faculty startup costs.
 This program’s objectives are to make UNO competitive in hiring the highest quality faculty who have the greatest research potential and to support research targets in the campus strategic plan.

 Startup funding is committed on a case-by-case basis by each unit providing startup.
 Requests for startup should be limited to full time tenure track faculty hires.
 The following principles will be considered in evaluating the request for startup: